edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

 [ChimeraOS](https://chimeraos.org/)
 over [HoloISO](https://github.com/HoloISO/holoiso)
 as it a) predates the steam deck/modern SteamOS incarnations and b) is more regularly updated than HoloISO.
-This worked pretty well for a while until Resident Evil 4 hit and we got the wonderful black square issue:
+This worked pretty well for a while until Resident Evil 4 hit and I got the wonderful black square issue:

 ![Resident Evil 4 Bug]({{ site.baseurl }}/images/rantimages/RE4Issues.jpg)